opensim-org/opensim-core/doc/APIGuide.md

 ## Object {#object}

-[Object](@ref OpenSim::Object) is the base class for all OpenSim Components, general containers like Set, and Tools that require serialization - that is having their attributes written out to file.
-Objects user Properties to serialize (write to file) and deserialize (read from file) their attributes, which are parameters and settings that define the behavior of the Object.
+[Object](@ref OpenSim::Object) is the base class for all OpenSim Components, general containers like Set, and Tools that can be written to and read from XML or OSIM files--this is called serialization.
+Objects use [Properties](@ref OpenSim::Property) to serialize (write to file) and deserialize (read from file) their attributes, which are parameters and settings that define the behavior of the Object.

 ## Component {#component}
 <img src="./images/component.png" alt="Figure 3" height="381.5" width="415">

-A [Component](@ref OpenSim::Component) is the basic “unit” of modelling and computing in OpenSim.
+A [Component](@ref OpenSim::Component) is the basic "unit" of modelling and computing in OpenSim.
 It is our abstraction to capture a fundamental unit of computing and/or modeling used to compose a Model and form computational system of equations.
-It is the base class that provides the supporting infrastructure for building up a hierarchically structured model with interconnections and numerous inputs and outputs, but is represented by a single computationally efficient (mathematical/numerical) system.
+It is the base class that provides the supporting infrastructure for building up a hierarchically-structured model with interconnections and numerous inputs and outputs.
+The components are then combined into a single computationally efficient (mathematical/numerical) system.
 That computational system is a SimTK::MultibodySystem and it is the computer implementation (think system of equations) of the multibody kinematics and dynamics plus any additional dynamics (ordinary differential equations, e.g. muscle activation dynamics) that need to be solved simultaneously.
-Any conceptual element that has to compute something typically requires the System and must be a Component in OpenSim.
-Component also provides the resources for reading and writing (also known as serializing, which it inherits from Object) the attributes/parameters that define the behavior of the component and adding in its dynamics (equations).
-The serializable attributes of a Component are called properties in OpenSim.
+Any conceptual element that must compute something typically requires the System and must be a Component in OpenSim.
+Components, like Objects, contain Properties and can be written and read from filesresources for reading and writing (serializing).
 A Component has the following user-facing attributes:

-1. Properties: Constant parameters (e.g., a Body’s mass).
+1. **Properties**: Constant parameters (e.g., a Body’s mass).
-2. Sockets to other components that it depends on (e.g., a Joint connects two Frames).
+2. **Sockets** to other components that it depends on (e.g., a Joint connects two Frames).
-3. Input quantities that the component needs to do its job (e.g., a metabolics calculator component could have a “muscle power” input).
+3. **Input** quantities that the component needs to do its job (e.g., a metabolics calculator component could have a "muscle power" input).
-4. Output quantities that component can compute, and that can be used to satisfy other components’ Inputs.
+4. **Output** quantities that the component can compute, and that can be used to satisfy other components’ Inputs.
-5. Subcomponents: A Component can rely on other (internal) components to do its job (e.g., a Muscle component can use subcomponents for activation and fiber-contraction dynamics).
+5. **Subcomponents**: A Component can rely on other (internal) components to do its job (e.g., a Muscle component can use subcomponents for activation and fiber contraction dynamics).

-The common task for Components (as part of a Model) is to make its contribution to the System (e.g. when Model::finalizeSystem() if called).
-When the underlying System is built all the variables in the system equations appear in the State.
+The common task for Components (as part of a Model) is to make its contribution to the System (e.g. when OpenSim::Model::initSystem() if called).
+When the underlying System is built all the variables in the system of equations appear in the State.
 As a unit of computation, the Component has the following computational attributes:

-1. Continuous state variables (usually referred to as “state variables”) are the variables in the dynamical equations contributed by the Component (e.g. activation and fiber-length state variables of a Muscle)
+1. Continuous state variables (usually referred to as "state variables") are the variables in the dynamical equations contributed by the Component (e.g. activation and fiber length state variables of a Muscle).
-2. Discrete state variables are system unknowns that may or may not be governed by differential or algebraic equations, and include external inputs and controls.
+2. Discrete state variables are system unknowns that can change at any time and that may or may not be governed by differential or algebraic equations, and include external inputs and controls.
 For example, when the actuation (force or tension that an actuator produces) of an Actuator is overridden, the overriding actuation is a discrete state variable and must be supplied.
 3. Cache variables allow saving of (state-dependent) calculations that may be used multiple times, to improve computational efficiency.
 For example, computing the path length of a muscle with several intermediate points and wrapping over obstacles is expensive.
-Therefore, a path component itself caches its length so that the muscle (or any other component) that needs the length in its computations does not reevaluate it unnecessarily.
-The validity of the path length cache variable is dependent on the generalized coordinates--as long as these generalized coordinates do not change, the path length is valid.
+Therefore, the [GeometryPath](@ref OpenSim::GeometryPath) component caches its length so that the muscle (or any other component) that needs the length in its computations does not reevaluate it unnecessarily.
+The validity of the path length cache variable is dependent on the generalized coordinates---as long as these generalized coordinates do not change, the path length is valid.
 OpenSim employs categories of dependency known as realization Stages (see Simbody User Guide, Section 2.4 for details) to manage the validity of cache variables.
 Any changes to the generalized coordinates invalidate (and wipe out) any cache variables associated with the Position Stage and all other subsequent (Velocity, Dynamics, Acceleration) stages.
 OpenSim automatically invalidates cache variables to support the correctness of simulations.
-Manual cache management is highly prone to errors leading to “stale” variables and fundamentally incorrect physics.
-Sadly, while results may appear plausible they are completely invalid and sometimes impossible to detect and debug.
-If you need to cache for performance, use OpenSim’s facilities.
+Manual cache management usually results in using "stale" variables and fundamentally incorrect physics.
+Sadly, while results may appear plausible, they can be completely invalid and sometimes impossible to detect and debug.
+If you need to cache calculations for performance, use OpenSim’s cache variables rather than your own mechanism.

 ### Models are composed of Components {#modelscomposed}
 <img src="./images/physical_system_to_model.png" alt="Figure 1" height="423.5" width="703">

-A Component encapsulates (all or part of the) system dynamics (of a model or element of a model) and provides (computes) values of interest.
-A component adds its dynamics and allocates necessary resources (state, cache, and other variables).
-It defines parameters (see Properties below) that specify its behavior/function and defines dependencies on any other Components (see Sockets below) via its Inputs and Outputs.

-Components of a [Model](@ref OpenSim::Model) form a rooted directed tree topology of ownership (Components own and know about their subcomponents not the other way around).
+Components of a [Model](@ref OpenSim::Model) form a rooted directed tree topology of ownership (Components own and know about their subcomponents, not the other way around).
 A root component (the top level Model) contains all the necessary Components to define the System.
-Components in the tree are uniquely identified by their full path name from the root (like a file path)
+Components in the tree are uniquely identified by their full path name from the root (like a file path).

 A submodel (e.g., a subassembly in CAD) forms its own branch of a Model.
 This might be a Device, a Leg model or even a FullBody model.

 This Component architecture means that:
-- A Component can be composed of Components
+- A Component can be composed of Components (new in 4.0).
 - A Model is a Component.
-- A Model is composed of Components
+- A Model is composed of Components.
-- A Model can be composed of Models*

 You can add a subcomponent to another Component like so:
 ~~~cpp